Written by Allen Wyatt (last updated July 20, 2024)

 You should note, as well, that you should check the zoom setting in your Normal template file.
 This can also have an effect on newly created files.
 Open the Normal template, set the zoom setting for Print Layout view, and then save the file again.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (10363) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (10363) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Page Layout Zoom Settings.

 Discover MoreFREE SERVICE: Get tips like this every week in WordTips, a free productivity newsletter.
 Enter your address and click "Subscribe."